 What's candlepin?
 For a quick background, candlepin bowling is the Northeastern cousin to the popular 10-pin version that dominates most U.S. bowling alleys.
 Found primarily in New England and Canada's Maritimes region, candlepin features a smaller ball (about four-and-a-half inches) and thinner pins.
 Each player gets three tries to knock the pins down, and between throws, the pins are not cleared away.
 Like 10-pin, 300 points is the maximum score for candlepin – although the perfect candlepin game has yet to be played.

 Where to Go

 Located in Dorchester, Boston Bowl is a city institution, with an active local league.
 Recently renovated, it now has new scoring machines and flat-screen TVs at each lane.
-Blogger Lynn of Candlepin Adventures calls it "the definition of convenience in candlepin … They're open 24 hours, have candlepin and 10-pin, an arcade, food, drinks, and pool."
+Open 24 hours, here you'll find both candlepin and 10-pin, along with an arcade, food, drinks and pool.
 Keep in mind that this place is popular with area families (especially for birthday parties).
 However, you can reserve lanes online in advance, so make a booking on the Boston Bowl website and then you won't have to wait on arrival.

 Central Park Lanes, a fixture in East Boston, is all about candlepin – and all about nostalgia.
 Pencil-and-paper scorecards, a jukebox with classic tunes, and no-frills prices keep the locals coming back.
 It's "great fun, cheap place for a good time with friends," recommends Yelp user Bethany R. Two floors of bowling also mean minimal lines.
 So, with the extra time and cash you'll save, you can then head to another nearby Eastie must-visit, Santarpio's, for unforgettable pizza.
 Dinner and bowling, all on the cheap?
 That's a great date night.

 In the heart of the Back Bay, Kings Boston is another 10-pin venue with a high-end atmosphere.
 After 6 p.m., it's a 21+ venue; during the day, anyone younger than 21 needs an accompanying adult to get in.
 Proper attire is a must.
 And while bowling is the main draw, Kings also has a restaurant, three bars, and retro games such as Skeeball and shuffleboard.
 More than 30 flat-screen televisions broadcast the current games, too, so if there's a wait for a lane, there are plenty of other diversions to keep you entertained.

 For years, Sacco's Bowl Haven in Somerville's Davis Square was the bowling alley that time forgot.
 Established in 1939 (and untouched for many years thereafter), it was recently renovated as part of the Flatbread restaurant chain.
 Today, it's a fun place for candlepin bowling and pizza (although it can get a bit crowded).
 You can opt for pizza and drinks at your lane while you bowl, or put your name in for a lane and have a bite at Flatbread while you wait for a lane to open up.
 And be sure to keep your eye out for something unusual: During the renovation updates, there was so much unexplained activity around the Sacco's building that it was featured on an episode of Ghost Hunters (although most of the spooky occurrences ended up getting debunked).